 29 CFR 1910.119: PROCESS SAFETY MANAGEMENT OF HIGHLY HAZARDOUS CHEMICALS: Requires facilities to develop a process safety management program based on Threshold Quantities (TQ) of highly hazardous chemicals.

-None of the components of this mixture is listed in Appendix A as highly hazardous chemicals.
+Neither component is listed in Appendix A as a highly hazardous chemical.

 STATE REGULATIONS: